 Now that you have the basic idea, analyze and construct each circuit in Table 1 and record the measured and expected voltage in the Table.
-Fill out the table and include in your lab report for the week.
+Fill out the table:

 Once you have the table complete, construct the following three voltage dividers.
 All are the same basic circuit and in theory should give the same measured voltage - only the overall value of the resistor is changing.
 Notice that while you might expect that all circuits would have the same voltage between the two resistors, this is not what you measure.
-The reason for the departure is that the measurement device has an input impedance (see section 2.4 for an explanation).
+The reason for the departure is that the measurement device has an input impedance (see section 2.4 of the course book for an explanation).
 Make the three measurements below and see if you can infer the value of the Analog Discovery's input impedance.
 Include your calculation and measurements.

-In your lab report, explain your results and compare your analysis and experiments.
 What value of input impedance for the Analog Discovery best explains your data?